Anirudhk94/cabinet/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents steps that are necessary to get the application up and running.

-Things you may want to cover:
+Prerequisites :

-* Ruby version
+* Ruby version - 2.2.6

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails version - 5.0.1

+Steps :

+1. After cloning is done, start the rails server using "rails server" command.
+This starts a local server for you.

+2. Open the browser and visit the following URL to launch the application. localhost:3000